AlessandroStaffolani/prorl-orchestrator/README.md

 ## Coming Soon

 **We are going to release the official code soon.
-Meanwhile, contact alessandro.staffolani@unbo.it if needed soon.**
+In the meanwhile, please contact alessandro.staffolani@unibo.it.**